uniwebcms/component-library-template/content-rules.md

 # Understaning Website Content

 A website consists of pages organized in a way that makes sense for its visitors - like a home page, product pages, about page, and so on.
-Each page is built from sections that serve different purposes, such as introducing your company, showcasing features, or presenting your team.
+Each page is built from sections that serve different purposes, such as introducing a company, showcasing features, or presenting a team.

 ## Page Sections